Doctor Simulator review

 Doctor Simulator Review

-Doctor Simulator is an app created by PlayWay S.A..
+Doctor Simulator is an application created by PlayWay S.A..
 Doctor Simulator was first published on .
-It is currently available on the following platforms: Steam.
+Doctor Simulator is available on Steam.

 Doctor Simulator is an advanced, realistic medical simulator that allows you to perform surgeries and take care of the health facility as well.
 Gain the reputation, examine the patients, decide on their treatment and watch them get better!... or worse?